waldrain/waldrain.github.io/pv.md

 measured the cells to check and potentially balance the bad one.

 2021-12-03 10:40 sun is shining, finally switched from mains to pv again.

+2021-12-15 Started attaching Cornelius' used PV poanels directly to the battery, in pairs providing 230 Wp, 60 Vmax,

 Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using conrnelius voltmeter: